 TABLE OF CONTENTS

-- 3 Indian diet chart for diabetic patient
+- 1.3 Diet chart for the diabetic patient

 Lifestyle & Diet changes for Diabetic person